 The Master of Education (Ed.M.) is a yearlong, intensive program for students who wish to study a particular field in education, acquire a general theoretical background for understanding past and future field experiences, or develop skills for use in professional work in education.
-In order to meet basic HGSE degree requirements, Master of Education candidates must complete courses carrying a minimum of 32 credits.
-At least 50% of the total earned credits must be taken at the Graduate School of Education, and individual programs may have additional requirements.
-Transfer credit from other institutions is not accepted.
 A thesis or comprehensive exam is not required.

-Further detail about program-specific requirements and policies can be found on individual program websites, in relevant sections of this handbook, and in the HGSE Catalogue.
+Further detail about program-specific requirements and policies can be found on individual program websites and in relevant sections of this handbook.